 With smaller lines opening and closing quite quickly during the 19th and 20th Century, other stations to have been built locally include Gosport, Fort Brockhurst, Lee-on-the-Solent, Knowle Asylum Halt/Knowle Platform, Wickham, Droxford and ownwards to Alton and London, Botley, Bishops Waltham, Bishopstoke/Eastleigh, Swanwick, Bursledon, Netley (and onwards to Southampton), Portchester, Paulsgrove, Cosham, Havant, Langstone, Hayling Island, East Southsea, Portsmouth Town and Portsmouth Naval Base.
 Many of the more rural stations did more with the movement of strawberries than it did passengers: Swanwick was one of the busiest in the country because of it.

 At its peak, Fareham would have had four public platforms, with the numbering having changed several times.
 Today's platforms 2 and 3 are the original platforms for travel towards London or Gosport.
-New lines were then built either side, creating a new platform 1 for travel from Gosport to London, and a platform 4 that terminated where the car park is today.
+New lines were then built either side, creating a new western platform for travel from Gosport to London, and an eastern that terminated where the car park is today.
 In addition, there were goods sheds either side of the station, now industrial units.
 The eastern became part of the goods operation and was used until the 1970s.

 Had the distinctive viaducts towards Portsmouth been built earlier, logically we could have expected a station to be built by the viaduct, next to the town centre.
 History playing out the way it did meant Fareham already had its current station, which means trains coming from Portsmouth go past the town centre before stopping away from it.

 The link towards Portsmouth opened in 1848, and towards Southampton opened in 1889.
 It is the former link which is the more noticeable one, now being the only route south of the station and running along the large viaducts along the water's edge, for which Fareham is known.